A Singaporean’s Guide to SOR, SIBOR, the Transition to Sora & How It Will Affect Home Loans

 The main difference between SORA and SIBOR is that SORA is backwards looking as it is computed using the volume rated average of past unsecured overnight interbank transactions.

-This means that there is more predictability as you can find out the SORA rate by looking at what occurred in the past.
+This means that there is more predictability as you can determine the SORA rate by looking at what occurred in the past.

-On the commercial front, OCBC has been leading the charge as they have made a $150 million loan pegged to SORA.
+On the commercial front, OCBC has led the charge as they have made a $150 million loan pegged to SORA.